potential-nl-blsp/eudi-poc-nl/README.md

         - VERIFIER_JAR_SIGNING_KEY_KEYSTORE_PASSWORD
         - VERIFIER_JAR_SIGNING_KEY_PASSWORD
 7. For the Python issuer:
-    - in py-issuer//config/trusted_cas add the root certificates (PEM-encoded with file extension .pem) of additional CAs
+    - in py-issuer/config/trusted_cas add the root certificates (PEM-encoded with file extension .pem) of additional CAs
     - in py-issuer/config add a directory keys and put there the private key and certifcate with which to sign attestations, named 'py-issuer.key' and 'py-issuer.der' respectively.
 The certificate must be DER-encoded.
 8. Build containers for the Python issuer and the Verifier UI.
 This is needed because a Docker image is not available (Python issuer) or because more flexible configuration is needed (Verifier).
 See [section below on how to build these containers](#how-to-build-python-issuer-and-verifier-ui-container).
+9. If you are not using an own root certificate, comment out the crl service section in `docker-compose.yaml`, and remove the nginx dependency of the haproxy service in that same file.
-9. Start the services using `docker compose up -d`
+10. Start the services using `docker compose up -d`.
+Verify that all containers are running using `docker ps`; it should list 7 running containers.
+Stop services with `docker compose down`.
+11. Access your services using https, at your Ngrok domain with context root:
+    - /verifier for the verifier,
+    - /pid-issuer for the Kotlin issuer,
+    - / for the Python issuer.

+    The API for the Verifier is available at context roots /ui and /wallet.
+See also the above diagram.